 Just signed up for your first circus class?
 Congratulations!
 You’re in for a rollercoaster of a ride, be prepared to have a lot of fun!
-But you might be wondering now, what’s next?
-Chances are this is a completely new experience for you, so you may not know what you’ll need.
-Here are the basics you’ll want in your circus bag.
+This is just a quick post about what you’ll want to bring with you on your first day:

-Bring a bottle of water with you.
+1. A bottle of water.
 Circus is fun, but it’s also hard work, and you’ll need to stay hydrated while exercising.
 Make sure you have anything else you personally need while exercising e.g. a puffer if you’re asthmatic, glucose if you have diabetes.

-Wear suitable clothes for what you’ll be doing:
+2. Suitable clothes for what you’ll be doing

 Aerial class: Generally we recommend leggings and a singlet or tshirt that covers your stomach and stays up when you’re upside down.
 You’ll be barefoot, but will want a few layers especially in winter.
 Legwarmers, beanies and fluffy jumpers are all fair game, we won’t judge!
 Just make sure there are no buttons, buckles, zips, studs or anything else metal on your clothes, as those can damage the aerials and you won’t be allowed up.

 Juggling & Manipulation: If you won’t be up in the air you get a bit more leeway with what to bring and wear.
 Just make sure you can move easily in your clothes (especially as you’ll likely to a lot of bending over to pick up juggling balls in your first few lessons) and bring closed shoes if you’re planning to do any unicycling, stilt walking or rola bola.